TryGhost/Ghost/README.md

 If you just want to get a Ghost blog running in the fastest time possible, this method is for you.

 For detailed instructions for various platforms visit the [Ghost Installation Guide](http://docs.ghost.org/installation/).
-If you get stuck, help is available on [our forum](http://ghost.org/forum/).
+If you get stuck, help is available on [our support site](http://support.ghost.org/).

 1. Install [Node.js](http://nodejs.org) - Ghost requires **Node v0.10.x**
 1. Download the latest Ghost package from [Ghost.org](http://ghost.org/download).